 - What would Federation mean for Western Australians?

 - Voting was non-compulsory.
-Do you think these may have influenced the result in any way?
+Do you think this may have influenced the result in any way?
 Voting is compulsory in Australia.
 Why do you think this is the case?

 - Women could vote in the referendum for Federation.
-When were women official granted the vote in Western Australian and Australian politics?
+When were women officially granted the vote in Western Australia?
 How does this compare to women in other states?